 Lunch: Shredded Brussels Sprouts + Sardine Salad

 Refuel at lunch with this hearty salad.
-Not only do the sardines and almonds contain more healthy fats, the Brussels sprouts and kale are essential for methylation.
-Methylation is your body’s biochemical superhighway that gets your cells all the energy they need to thrive.
+Not only do the sardines and almonds contain more healthy fats to keep your fat-burning fires stoked, but the Brussels sprouts and kale are essential for methylation, your body’s biochemical superhighway that gets your cells all the energy they need to thrive.

 - 1 pound Brussels sprouts, trimmed and shredded

-- 1 bunch of Tuscan kale, chopped into ribbons
+- 1 bunch of Tuscan kale (or any kale), chopped into ribbons

 - 2 medium apples, cored and sliced